 In 2010, Joey took a summer position in his hometown of Hamilton, reigniting his passion for journalism.
 In 2012, he launched his first crowdfunding campaign, and he been covering Hamilton’s civic affairs ever since as Canada’s first crowdfunded local journalist.

-Joey believes the primary crisis facing journalism is a lost of public trust resulting from the collapse in local coverage.
+Joey believes the primary crisis facing journalism is a loss of public trust resulting from the collapse in local coverage.
 He’s working to solve this at The Public Record.

 He is a member of the Canadian Association of Journalists and Canadian Journalists for Free Expression.
 You can find Joey’s personal website at www.joeycoleman.ca.